 You cannot receive CSG if you are receiving waiver services.
 You cannot receive CSG if you are receiving a Family Support Grant.

-If you are receiving Medical Assistance through a Managed Care Program, please call The Arc Greater Twin Cities for information on CSG.
+If you are receiving Medical Assistance through a Managed Care Program, please call The Arc Minnesota for information on CSG.

 For more information, please read:

 - Information from the Minnesota Department of Human Services on the Consumer Support Grant